 - working on a final design for the proposals

 When we’re happy the proposals are ready, we’ll prepare our application to the Secretary of State for Business, Energy and Industrial Strategy, via the Planning Inspectorate.
-We expect this to be in late 2017.

 This will include a Consultation Report, to explain what you’ve told us and how we’ve taken your views into account, and an Environmental Statement, to explain the likely environmental effects of our proposal.